 As a social worker, I worked in hospice and inpatient hospitals, later transitioning to working primarily as an outpatient therapist.
-Initially trained in Dialectical Behavioral Therapy, I have since moved towards a more eclectic approach informed by Internal Family Systems Therapy, Coherence Therapy, and the work of personal development experts such as Dr. Joe Dispenza and Abraham Hicks.
+Initially trained in Dialectical Behavioral Therapy, I have since moved towards a more eclectic approach informed by Internal Family Systems Therapy, Coherence Therapy, positive psychology, and the work of personal development experts such as Dr. Joe Dispenza and Abraham Hicks.
 I am Coherence Therapy trained, intermediate level, and have completed Joe Dispenza’s health care practitioner program.

 And I can say very confidently that over time, my life has changed.
 I am a happier, more confident person, and I am a lot more free and unburdened than I was before I started my mental health journey.
 I feel more empowered to put my mind in a more positive place, be the person I want to be and create the life I want to experience.